Tulsa Sexual Harassment Lawyers

 - Offers for benefits in exchange for sexual acts

-There must also be a repeated pattern or one egregious act for inappropriate behavior the be considered sexual harassment in most legal contexts.
+There must also be a repeated pattern or one egregious act for inappropriate behavior to be considered sexual harassment in most legal contexts.
 For example, a coworker is likely sexually harassing you if they ask you out on a date several times after you already told them you were not interested.
 But if the coworker asked you only once and respected your refusal, that would not be sexual harassment.

 What to Do When Sexually Harassed at Work